List of Saskatchewan Roughriders head coaches

 The Saskatchewan Roughriders are a professional Canadian football team based in Regina, Saskatchewan, and are members of the West Division in the Canadian Football League (CFL).
 The club was founded in 1910 as the Regina Rugby Club and began as a member of the Saskatchewan Rugby Football Union.
 They were a founding member of the CFL when it was formed in 1958.
-The current Roughriders head coach is Craig Dickenson, the general manager is Jeremy O'Day, and the current president and chief executive officer for the community-owned team is Craig Reynolds.
+The current Roughriders head coach is Corey Mace, the general manager is Jeremy O'Day, and the current president and chief executive officer for the community-owned team is Craig Reynolds.

 Key

 Head coaches

-Note: Statistics are current through the end of the 2022 CFL season.
+Note: Statistics are current through the end of the 2025 CFL season.